codefellows/seattle-ops-401d1/final-project/project-guidelines.md

 ## Scenario

-Your team is a small security firm that accepted a new contract to help ABC Corp. test its infrastructure and implement more sophisticated security systems.
+Your team is a small security firm that accepted a new contract to help Vintage Upholstery & Leather Nationwide Corporation test its infrastructure and implement more sophisticated security systems.
 This is a "purple team" engagement.
 You have been tasked with completing a penetration test, composing relevant deliverables, and presenting the findings to your client.
 You will also be implementing threat detection and advance malware analysis tools in the environment as part of boosting the client's defenses.

 > If you're applying for an offensive security role, you'll commonly be asked to perform a full pentest and compose a report for the hiring company.
 This project is your chance to get ahead of the curve and get yourself some valuable practice in advance of your job search!